-A group of hackers that seems to be based in China have been running a cyber attack campaign to spy on India and the neighbouring countries in an attempt to search for information about ongoing disputes over border as well as some other political matters, recent report by cybersecurity firm FireEye reveals.
+A group of hackers that seems to be based in China have been running a cyber attack campaign to spy on India and the neighboring countries in an attempt to search for information about ongoing disputes over the border as well as some other political matters, a recent report by cybersecurity firm FireEye reveals.

 The security firm has described the group of hackers as a part of an Advanced Persistent Threat (APT), while the cyber-spying activities begun back in 2011 and the group targeted over 100 victims, out of which 70 percent of the victims were in India.
 Whereas the rest of the attacks were targeted towards Tibetan and Southeast Asian based activists as well as dozens of organizations in Bangladesh, Nepal, and Pakistan.

 Over the time span of four years, the APT group used to send spear phishing emails containing Microsoft Word documents embedded with a malicious script called Watermain.
 So whenever the targeted victim opens an infected document, the malicious script automatically creates backdoors on infected machines.

 It was also found out that these spear phishing attacks were also detected in April 2015, about a month ahead of Indian Prime Minister Narendra Modi’s first visit to China.
 But most of the hackers focus is on targeting governmental, diplomatic, scientific and educational organizations.